 Whether you just bought your first guitar and you are looking for something cheap to begin with, or you are someone who’s more familiar with the instrument – in this article we will give you our list of best guitar distortion and overdrive pedals.
-As it’s proven to be most convenient from the readers perspective, we start the list with the cheapest and most affordable distortion/overdrive pedal, and end with top of the line model.
-But before we start, let’s clear up one subject —
+As it’s proven to be most convenient from the readers perspective, we start the list with the cheapest and most affordable distortion/overdrive pedal and end with a top of the line model.
+But before we start, let’s clear up one thing —

 The difference between distortion and overdrive

-Sound-wise – if you imagine a clean, unaltered sound on one side of the spectrum, distortion would be all the way on the other side, and overdrive somewhere in between – perhaps far closer to the distorted side.
+Sound-wise – if you imagine a clean, unaltered sound on one side of the spectrum, distortion would be all the way on the other side, and overdrive somewhere in between – perhaps closer to the distorted side.
 Generally looking, the overdrive pedals were much more popular in the earlier years, and the distortion is more popular among the newer bands and guitar players, mostly from metal and the alternative scene.

 So in short, overdrive is a sort of a warm Eric Clapton Cream era sound, while the distortion is that same thing just pushed even further – think Dimebag from Pantera.
-You’ll often hear gear “specialist” say that distortion has nasally, sort of spongy sound, while overdrive is warm, natural, and more spacious.
+You’ll often hear gear “specialist,” say that distortion has nasally, sort of spongy sound, while overdrive is warm, natural, and more spacious.

 Isn’t it obvious?
 It’s so spacious, dude, you could park a truck in there.
 The distortion is sort of like a small shed, you know.
 Everything is so tightly packed up that it almost becomes overwhelming.
 The vibe is just not the same.

 Yeah, the best thing to do if you’re a beginner is to avoid stressing yourself over these peculiarities, as only time will allow you to actually spot the difference by ear.
-Most often it is very hard for people to translate into words the sounds that you’re hearing from their amp, so in most cases this all seems like some sort of an unknown language to an outsider.
+Most often it is very hard for people to translate into words the sounds that you’re hearing from their amp, so in most cases, this all seems like some sort of an unknown language to an outsider.
 Again, don’t worry about it.
 Most of it is subjective, and the differences that are actually there will only become obvious to you through time spent experimenting.